Bashir Yusuf Ibrahim: Political career

-MRDD, however, had a few leadership challenges and could not gain traction quickly.
+MRDD, however, had a few leadership challenges and could not gain traction.
 Some members, including Bashir, decided to move on to form a proper political party, and the Action Congress (AC) was born.
-Bashir also emerged as the founding secretary of the AC, running the secretariat with the support of other key members such as Wale Osun and Yinka Odumakin.
-He served in various capacities within the Action Congress, including interim national secretary, secretary of the constitution drafting committee, secretary of the manifesto drafting committee, secretary of the national launching committee, and of the committee on distribution and zoning of national offices.
+Bashir also emerged as the Interim National Secretary of the AC, running the secretariat with the support of other key members such as Wale Osun and Yinka Odumakin.
+He served in various capacities within the Action Congress, including Secretary of the Constitution Drafting Committee, Secretary of the Manifesto Drafting Committee, Secretary of the National Launching Committee, and of the Committee on Distribution and Zoning of National Offices.

-He also contested for the office of the substantive National Secretary of Action Congress but, instead of opening the office to contest, some leaders of the party decided to forgo internal democracy and proceeded to allot the office to Jigawa State in order to favour a particular candidate.
+He also contested for the office of the substantive National Secretary of Action Congress but, instead of opening the office to contest, some leaders of the party decided to forgo internal democracy and proceeded to zone the office to a particular individual Jigawa State in favour that particular candidate.
 Subsequently, Bashir was appointed the Director of Administration and Logistics of the Action Congress Presidential Campaign.
-The AC presidential candidate was his former boss, Atiku Abubakar, and while the campaign was brilliantly executed, Atiku's presidential bid was not successful due, reportedly, to his ongoing fight with his boss, President Olusegun Obasanjo, over his tenure elongation plan, the many court cases he had to pursue and the quality of the elections when they eventually held.
+The AC Presidential Candidate was his former boss, Atiku Abubakar, and while the campaign was brilliantly executed, Atiku's presidential bid was not successful due, reportedly, to his ongoing fight with his boss, President Olusegun Obasanjo, over his tenure elongation plan, the many court cases he had to pursue and the quality of the elections when they eventually held.

-After results were announced, Umaru Musa Yaradua – who was declared winner under very controversial circumstances – announced that he would run a government of national unity.
-This announcement divided the ranks of the Action Congress, with those who wanted the government of national unity decamping to the ruling PDP and the few who wanted to maintain a vibrant opposition remaining in the AC.
+After the results of the electiom were announced, Umaru Musa Yaradua – who was declared winner under very controversial circumstances – announced his dissatisfation with the quality of the election and decided to form a Government of National Unity.
+This announcement divided the ranks of the Action Congress, with those who wanted join the Government of National Unity decamping to the ruling PDP and the few who wanted to maintain a vibrant opposition remaining in the AC.

-Bashir held on to the AC for a while longer, but upon realizing that key figures who had chosen to remain in the party were actually working with President Yar’adua as well in order to further their personal interests, he knew that the centre could no longer hold.
+Bashir held on to the AC for a while longer, but upon realizing that key figures who had chosen to remain in the party were actually working with President Yar’adua, he knew that the centre could no longer hold.
 He returned to the PDP in 2009.
 Earlier on, President Yar’adua, in a bid to win those who had left the PDP back had promised to make changes and right the many wrongs plaguing the party.
-He, however, died before he could implement these changes and the PDP went from bad to worse under his successor, with internal party democracy completely ignored.
+He, however, died before he could implement those changes and the PDP went from bad to worse under his successor, with internal party democracy completely abandones.
 Before the January 2011 presidential primaries and the general elections in April, two National Chairmen of the PDP were thrown out in rapid succession, allegedly to ensure the new President's total control of the Party.